cammoore/414-review-checklists/checklists/js-checklist.md

-# Javascript, Typescript, and ESLint Checklist
+# Javascript and ESLint Checklist

-Best practices for Javascript, Typescript, and ESLint.
+Best practices for Javascript and ESLint.

 ## Javascript